 1. Walking tour of the Medina with local guide

-The Medina of Marrakech is the central area of the city where the social, economic, and commercial life takes place.
-It is surrounded by long adobe walls, composed of narrow and bustling streets and was declared Heritage of Humanity.
-With this description, it is easy to guess that a guided tour of this area is a must during the trip to know the main corners of modern Marrakech.
+The Medina of Marrakech is the central area of the city where social, economic and commercial life takes place.
+It is surrounded by long adobe walls, composed of narrow and bustling alleys and was declared a World Heritage Site.
+With this description it is easy to guess that a guided tour of this area is a must during the trip to know the main corners of modern Marrakech.

-The main advantage of this guided tour of the Medina in English, is not in the points you are going to visit, but in the orientation of the local guide who will accompany the group during the tour.
-His experiences and knowledge of Marrakech and its way of life are an attraction that you will not have access to by doing this same tour on your own.
+The main value of this guided tour of the Medina in English, is not in the points that you will go through, but in the orientation of the local guide who will accompany the group during the tour.
+His experiences and knowledge of Marrakech and its way of life are an attraction that you will not have access to doing this same tour on your own.
 The tour is on foot and lasts about four hours.

 Itinerary of the walking tour of the Medina

-- The Bahia Palace is also known as "The Palace of the Beautiful" and its main characteristic is that every inch of it has been decorated and covered with paintings or precious woods.
-It was built in the 19th century and is full of mazes and squares with fruit trees.
+- The Bahia Palace: it is also known as "The Palace of the Beautiful" and its main characteristic is that every inch of it has been decorated and covered with paintings or precious woods.
+It was built in the 19th century and is full of labyrinths and squares with fruit trees.

-- The minaret of the Koutoubia is that high "tower" that you can see from the center of Marrakech hidden among palm trees and vegetation.
-From there sounds five times a day the voice of the muezzin, was built in the twelfth century and has a height of over 200 feet.
+- The minaret of the Kutubia: it is that high "tower" that you can see from the center of Marrakech hidden among palm trees and vegetation.
+From there sounds five times a day the voice of the muezzin, was built in the twelfth century and has a height of over 70 meters.

-- The souk, where you will find stalls that run through the medina.
+- The souk: the stalls that line the medina are known as the souk area.
 Here you will find all kinds of handicrafts and spices.

-The camel ride is one of the musts on a trip to Morocco; after all, there are not many countries where you can enjoy a camel ride and you have to make the most of it.
-This excursion covers the camel ride experience for part of the tour and also the visit to the Atlas Mountains and the three valleys of the region: Ourika valley (one of the most famous), Asni valley and Oukaimeden valley.
+The camel ride is one of the must on a trip to Morocco; after all, there are not many countries where you can enjoy a camel ride and you have to take advantage of it.
+This excursion covers the camel ride experience for part of the tour and also the visit to the Atlas Mountains and the three valleys of the region: Ourika valley (one of the best known), Asni valley and Oukaimeden valley.

 The Atlas Mountains are surrounded by Berber villages and offer nature lovers extraordinary arid landscapes dotted with green shoots in some areas.
-One of the main attractions of this tour is precisely the visual spectacle to be enjoyed during the tour, but it is not the only one.
+One of the main attractions of this tour is precisely the visual spectacle that is enjoyed during the tour, but it is not the only one.